 As you listen, you realize that he's exaggerating how well his team is doing on a major project.
 Instead of saying that his team will finish in eight weeks, which he previously told you, he's promising to be done in only five weeks.
-And instead of saying that the project will help increase company earnings by 4%, which he also told you earlier, he's promising a 12% increase.
+And instead of saying that the project will help increase company earnings by 4 percent, which he also told you earlier, he's promising a 12 percent increase.

 What do you do?
 He's a close colleague and a personal friend.
 On the other hand, he's overstating how well his team is doing.
 Do you support him, or do you tell the truth to the other executives?

 We're often faced with tough choices like this in the workplace.
 Most of the time, however, ethical dilemmas aren't this obvious, and they can be hidden in ways that are hard to uncover.

 Identify "trigger" situations – Certain situations seem to attract ethical dilemmas.
 Some of these are areas like purchasing, hiring, firing, promoting, and calculating bonuses.